erubinof/GEOG418-Final-Project/README.md

 </div>
 <p style="text-align: center;"><em> Figure 16: Local Moran's I Map</em></p>

-This map displays the local spatial autocorrelation of the residuals from the OLS regression, highlighting areas where the model over or underpredicts forest pest infestation events.
-The green areas represent statistically significant clusters of high residuals, indicating regions where the model underpredicts forest pest infestations.
-The pink squares indicate significant clusters of low residuals , where the model overpredicts pest infestations.
+This map displays the local spatial autocorrelation of the residuals from the OLS regression, highlighting areas where the model over or under predicts forest pest infestation events.
+The green areas represent statistically significant clusters of high residuals, indicating regions where the model under predicts forest pest infestations.
+The pink squares indicate significant clusters of low residuals, where the model over predicts pest infestations.
 Lastly, the grey areas are where there is no statistically significant local spatial autocorrelation of the residuals, meaning the OLS model's predictions are more consistent with observed values in these areas.
 Together, these patterns underline the uneven performance of the model across the study area.

 #### Moran's I Scatterplot
 The last step of using spatial autocorrelation for this analysis is making a Moran's I scatterplot.
 This will examine the relationship between the residuals of the regression model and their spatially lagged values.
 The scatterplot helps identify spatial patterns in the residuals, such as clustering or dispersion, and provides insight into whether the model has accounted for spatial dependencies in the data.
 By visualizing the spatial autocorrelation, we can further investigate the adequacy of the regression model and the extent of spatial dependence in the pest infestation residuals.